Hann1bl3L3ct3r/PiSquirrel/README.md

 Once the system is online, you can SSH into the R3S using username/password pi:pi.

-The script below updates the system, installs necessary packages, and configures the interfaces to run in bridge.
-Note that eth0 is the WAN and eth1 is the LAN interface on the unit.
+You can pull in the setup script to automatically configure the unit for red team operations.
+It makes the following changes:

+ - Updates and upgrades the system
+ - Installs bridge-utils to bridge interfaces and nano for easier file editing
+ - Modifies the hostname to appear to be a printer to devices on the network
+ - Installs ZeroTier for remote access
+ - Modifies PATH for future tool installation
-Edit the /etc/network/interfaces file and replace its content with the following:
+ - Modifies the /etc/network/interfaces file to bridge interfaces
+ - Restarts networking service

 Run "ip a" and now log into the R3S on the newly pulled bridge IP.
 Once in, run "sudo reboot".